AntonVoropaiev/Bounty-Budget/terms/index.md

 ## 7) Acceptable use
 You agree not to:
 - Use the App in violation of any law or regulation
-- Attempt to reverse engineer, decompile, or bypass security measures
+- Attempt to reverse engineer, decompile, or bypass security measures (except to the extent permitted by law)
 - Abuse, interfere with, or overload the App or related services
 - Use the App or AI features to generate or submit unlawful, harmful, or infringing content
 - Misrepresent the App’s outputs as professional advice

-We may suspend or terminate access if we reasonably believe you have violated these Terms.
+We may suspend or terminate access (including AI features or subscription entitlements) if we reasonably believe you have violated these Terms, or if required by law.

 ---